urbit/developers.urbit.org/content/guides/additional/workbook/water-towers.md

 ##  Solutions

 _These solutions were submitted by the Urbit community as part of a competition in ~2023.6.
-They are made available under the GNU License.
+They are made available under the MIT License and CC0.
 We ask you to acknowledge authorship should you utilize these elsewhere._

 ### Solution #1

 _By ~dannul-bortux.
-A model for literate programming._
+A model for literate programming in Hoon._

 ```
 ::